 Orcas Island Arts Scene

-If you’re more interested in ceramics, Orcas Island is the place to go.
-There are three potteries on the island, all with their own feel.
+If you’re more interested in ceramics, Orcas Island is a great place to go.
+There are three potteries on the island—Crow Valley Pottery, Orcas Island Pottery, and Olga Pottery—each with its own feel and fascinating history.
 Each one has several rooms of ceramics, and two have waterfront locations so you can catch some great views while visiting.

-It’s not all ceramics on Orcas Island.
-If you’re looking for art and sculpture check out some of the galleries in Eastsound.
-These offer everything from impressionistic and abstract paintings to handmade jewelry, photography and wood art.
-Or check out the Lambiel Museum, a private collection of works by San Juan Islands artists, but be sure to call ahead.
+At Orcas Island Artworks, you’ll find jewelry, fiber art, paintings, pottery and much more, all created by more than 40 local artists.
+If you’re looking for art and sculpture check out the shops and galleries in Eastsound.
+These offer everything from impressionistic and abstract paintings to handmade jewelry, photography and woodworking.
+Or call ahead to visit the Lambiel Museum, a private collection of works by San Juan Islands artists.
+Kinetic sculptor Anthony Howe displays his moving sculptures at several locations on the island, including a sculpture park just outside Eastsound—call ahead to make sure it’s open.

 The Orcas Island Chamber Music Festival is dedicated to the highest standards of musical excellence, through creative programming and Festival-related events throughout the year.
 It is our mission to share stimulating musical experiences with all midst the beauty of Orcas Island, creating Classical Music with a View!